kzkaed/CSS-Interns/README.md

 Depending on the student interests a variety of student projects are available

- Introduction to HTML, CSS and JavaScript
+_Introduction to HTML, CSS and JavaScript_

- Storyboarding Mobile Apps
+_Storyboarding Mobile Apps_

- Imperative vs Function Programming Languages
+_Imperative vs Function Programming Languages_

- Koans
+_Koans - Programming Puzzles in a vaiety of languages_

 See Student Projects: <https://kzkaed.github.io/student-projects/>

-###Sample Project Artifacts
+### Sample Project Artifacts

 Tristan  <http://kzkaed.github.io/CSS-Interns/tristan>